bberka/Modmail.NET/README.md

 Ticket channels will created in main server

-# Installation
-1. Install .NET 6
-2. Download project build and publish for your desired platform
-3. Visit Discord Developer Portal and create a new application
-4. Configure app.settings
-5. Run the app

 # Possible Upcoming Features
 - Web UI and/or API to manage tickets and see transcript information